This post may contain affiliate links. Read the full disclosure

 If you ask me which I like better, Whistler’s or Margaret River, I don’t know if I could pick.
 They are both delicious and have so many indulgent treats.
 But I think Whistler’s may be a little cheaper, in case you want more bang for your buck.

-We love the Whistler’s chocolate coated pretzels.
-So much so that we went back again the day we flew home to grab another bag and some chocolate coated peanut brittle too.
+We love the Whistler’s chocolate-coated pretzels.
+So much so that we went back again the day we flew home to grab another bag and some chocolate-coated peanut brittle too.
 They didn’t last 2 days after we got home.

 There is also a cafe here and a large outdoor area with picnic tables, play equipment and a sandpit if you have younger kids who need to get some energy out.

-We would definitely stay at Discovery Parks – Swan Valley again though.
+We would definitely stay at Discovery Parks – Swan Valley again, though.
 Great location if you don’t want to stay in the city centre.

 Want more Western Australia inspiration?
 We got you!